2 September 2010

-Apple MacBook Pro Disappointment Today
+Apple MacBook Pro disappointment today

 I am sure that most of you know that Apple refreshed their MacBook lineup.
 However the MacBook Pro 17″ didn’t get much love.
 As Pooh Bear would say, “Bother!”.